hbokh/awesome-saltstack/README.md

 ## Tutorials

 * [Salt in 10 minutes](https://docs.saltstack.com/en/latest/topics/tutorials/walkthrough.html) - Official walkthrough.
+* [ Salt - Beginners Tutorial](https://blog.talpor.com/2014/07/saltstack-beginners-tutorial/) - :gem: One of the best tutorials to get you started.
 * [About SaltStack](http://www.yet.org/2016/09/salt/) - Extensive blogpost with lots of in-depth information.
 * [Managing Linux server configs with the SaltStack](https://techarena51.com/index.php/getting-started-with-saltstack/) - Managing Linux server configs with the SaltStack.
 * [A dive into SaltStack](https://opencredo.com/a-dive-into-salt-stack/) - SaltStack uncovered - Configuration management has been a big leap forward for System Engineers.